Sirapobchon/Senior-Project/README.md

 - **Store and load tasks from Flash**, currently test with only EEPROM.
 - Execute tasks dynamically using **FreeRTOS task scheduling**.
 - Communicate with a **Python-based PC tool** for real-time task management.

+The `RTOS_NoUpload.X` version does not support uploading tasks files.
+All tasks are predefined in code.
+Task upload is available in the RTOS.X + Bootloader.X branches.

 ## 📁 Project Structure